 The number of nominations is unlimited, but nominations should be submitted in priority order.
-Nominations for New Nursing Faculty Fellowships for the academic year 2021-2022 will be accepted until August 31, 2021, with awards announced by November 1, 2021.
+Nominations for New Nursing Faculty Fellowships will be accepted if postmarked by August 31st.

 Selection Method: A selection panel will review all nominations that are submitted.
 Priority will be given to new nursing faculty positions that historically have been difficult to fill and to campus priority order.
 The number of awards will be dependent upon the number of nominations and the availability of funding.

 The priority use of NNFF funds is to assist with graduate education expenses, such as tuition and loan repayment.
 When award funding is used to assist with graduate educational expenses, such as tuition and/or loan repayment, the ideal process if for the higher education institution to make payments directly on the student's behalf.
 This is the preferred method because it reduces the tax burden on NNFF recipients.

 • To pay for any activities for professional development and continuing education to maintain credentials;

 • To pay for conference fees, travel, hotels, food, and expenses for speaking engagements;

 • To pay expenses related to dissertation research or capstones, including research assistants, statistical services, travel, and other fees to expedite completion of degrees;

 • To pay for licensure and certifications fees in their educator and clinical specialty;

 • To pay for computer/laptop, research instruments, statistical and other software;

 • To pay for subscriptions to professional journals and books;